-* The following article is written with excerpts from the second edition of The Sequencing Buyer’s Guide, written by Professor David Smith of the Mayo Clinic in Rochester, NY, and edited by Richard Lumb at Front Line Genomics.
-You can download the full version of the guide here.
+* The following article is written with excerpts from the second edition of The Sequencing Buyer’s Guide.
+You can download the latest full version of the guide here.

 The field of genome sequencing is dynamic and constantly changing.
 It’s vital to keep up to speed, particularly as sample volumes increase and where even small improvements in cost, speed or efficiency can have a dramatic effect.

 Here are just three important considerations for performing sequencing better, faster and cheaper.

 1. Before you begin, it’s important to understand the strengths and weaknesses of the underlying technology.

 For instance, short-read sequencing technologies like those provided by Illumina and BGI (as well as others) have the greatest sequence output at the lowest cost, as well as quite good sequencing accuracy, enhanced by both paired-end sequencing and higher coverage sequencing.

 However, there are limitations.
 For instance, it can be difficult to generate complete sequence maps of complex genomes using short-read technologies, and it’s hard to determine which chromosome short reads are derived from.

 Another problem with short-read sequencing is determining complex genome rearrangements, such as those that occur during cancer development.